 Symptoms of Type 2 Diabetes

-Majority of diabetics do not have any symptoms until much later on when they will experience some of these:
+Majority of Diabetics do NOT have any symptoms until much later when they will experience some of these symptoms:

 - feeling very thirsty

 - passing urine more often than usual especially at night

 - unexplained weight loss

 - blurred vision

 - cuts and wounds take longer to heal

 Click to view Diabetes UK video on Symptoms of Diabetes